Revenge (2017 film)

-Revenge is a 2017 French action thriller film written and directed by Coralie Fargeat in her feature directorial debut, and starring Matilda Lutz, Kevin Janssens, Vincent Colombe, and Guillaume Bouchède.
+Revenge is a 2017 French action-thriller horror film written and directed by Coralie Fargeat in her feature directorial debut, and starring Matilda Lutz, Kevin Janssens, Vincent Colombe, and Guillaume Bouchède.
 The plot follows a young woman who is raped and left for dead in the desert by three men, where she recovers and seeks vengeance upon them.

 Revenge had its world premiere on 11 September 2017 at the 42nd Toronto International Film Festival, as part of the Midnight Madness section.
 The film was released theatrically in France on 7 February 2018 by Rezo Films and received acclaim from critics.

 Plot

 Jen and her married boyfriend, Richard, take a chartered helicopter to his secluded luxury vacation home in the desert.
 The pilot gives Richard a small bag of peyote.
 Jen is a young, beautiful American who wants to move to Los Angeles to pursue her dreams and believes Richard can help her.
 They sleep together, and afterwards, he calls his wife to check in.
 The next morning, Richard's friends Stan and Dimitri arrive early to take part in a hunting trip.
 Richard is forced to introduce Jen to them though he planned for her to leave before they arrived.
 That night, the four of them party.
 Jen asks to take the peyote but Richard declines, citing an anecdote he heard about a man who took peyote and sawed off his own leg without feeling it.
 Inebriated, Jen dances a sexy routine.
 When an exhausted Richard declines to join her, she dances seductively with Stan instead.

 Jen awakes to Richard being away for the morning.
 Stan becomes aggressive when she rebuffs his advances and eventually rapes her.
 Dimitri sees the rape but ignores it.
 Richard returns and berates Stan, but when Jen asks to go home, he insists that she move to Canada at his expense.
 When Jen threatens to reveal their relationship to Richard's wife, Richard slaps her, and she runs off into the desert, pursued by the three men.
 Richard then shoves her off a cliff, and she is impaled by a tree branch.
 Believing Jen to be dead, Richard assures his friends that they can finish their trip before anyone finds the body.